Test in a live environment

 The above example shows that The Title property and the GenerateReport function are inherited by PdfReport from the existing class which is the base class Report in this example.
 It adds a new property called Author and overrides the GenerateReport function with custom logic for IronPDF-based PDF report generation.
 Below is the output PDF generated from the code.

-To learn about the code to convert HTML string to PDF refer here.
+To learn about the code to convert an HTML string to PDF, refer to the HTML to PDF example.

 When paired with libraries like IronPDF, inheritance is a powerful feature that enhances the application development process.
 The foundations of inheritance have been covered in this post, along with a useful how-to for integrating the idea with IronPDF.